 Some crucial aspects in choosing the right style:

-- The furnishing style should match both personality and living space - in a row house from the 1960s, an industrial loft -ambient seems out of place
+- The furnishing style should match both personality and living space - an industrial loft -ambient appears in a row house from the 1960s.

-- combine different styles , but you should avoid mixing too many different styles in one room
+- combine different styles , but you should avoid mixing too many different styles in a room.

 The apartment is therefore not just a place to live, but a room that tells our history.
 Through conscious decisions when setting up you can create a space that is not only visually appealing, but also contributes to your own inner world against mirrors t and personal well -being.